-To provide the foundation for the New London Ledge Lighthouse, a timber crib made of southern yellow pine and held together with nine tons of iron and steel, was first constructed on shore at Groton.
-Four tugboats towed the crib to Southwest Ledge, a short journey that took eight hours, and the wooden crib was then filled with concrete, gravel, and riprap and sunk into place in 28 feet of water.
+After plans were prepared, bids for erecting the lighthouse were opened on June 4, 1908, and a contract was awarded in the sum of $73,000 to New London’s T.A Scott Company.
+To provide the foundation for New London Ledge Lighthouse, a timber crib made of southern yellow pine and held together with nine tons of iron and steel, was first constructed on shore at Groton.
+Four tugboats towed the crib to Southwest Ledge, a short journey that took eight hours on August 18, 1908, and the wooden crib was then filled with concrete, gravel, and riprap to secure it in place in twenty-eight feet of water.

 Playwright Eugene O’Neill lived in New London for many years, and his famous play Long Day’s Journey Into Night was set in the town.
 During one scene in the play, the characters refer to the fog signal at New London Ledge, a sound familiar to residents of New London.

 New London Ledge isn’t the only New England lighthouse said to be haunted, but its resident ghost Ernie is the most famous of the supernatural denizens.
-Before the station was automated, the Coast Guard crew on duty reported frequently hearing strange noise: mysterious knocks on their bedroom doors in the middle of the night, doors opening and closing, the television being turned on and off repeatedly, and even having the covers pulled off the end of their bed.
+Before the station was automated, the Coast Guard crew on duty reported various strange happenings: mysterious knocks on their bedroom doors in the middle of the night, doors opening and closing, the television being turned on and off repeatedly, and even having the covers pulled off the end of their bed.
 Falling back to sleep after being awakened by a strange noise was often a problem.

 The Piles did learn how Ernie killed himself – by taking a fishing knife to the roof of the tower and cutting his throat.
 His body fell into the sea, never to be recovered.
 Ernie soon discovered that life didn’t end at death, and he was inexplicably linked to the lighthouse in spirit.
 Uncertain what to do, Ernie decided to do what he knew best, maintain the lighthouse.
 When visited by the Piles, Ernie was eager to finally leave the earthly plane, but harbored fear that he would miss his old lighthouse.
 The Piles generously gave Ernie permission for occasional visits to his old haunt.